OnlyTanner/216Project/README.md

   * To use this feature, click the blue player indicator box in the top left of the game window.
 A new window should open with all of the players in the game and info about their money and properties.
 The GUI is updated on the end of every turn.
 * ✅ Add an instruction/help screen -__DONE__
   * A new GUI element has been added to the bottom center of the main game screen.
 Clicking on it opens a new window that gives a brief explaination of the game, the GUI, and a link to supplimental information.
-* Allow Players to select their piece at the start of the game
+* ✅ Allow Players to select their piece at the start of the game -__DONE__
+  * When the user selects how many players they want in the game, a new GUI window opens and allows each player to choose what piece they want to play as.
+Players can select whatever pieces they want (including duplicates since they're all color coded), but everyone has to make a selection, otherwise you won't be allowed to continue into the game.
 * Fix/add the functionality to place houses and hotels on properties

 ## Bugs Fixed